shoui520/shoui520.github.io/docs/routine.md

 Essentially, by watching the episode with subtitles first, you have increased the comprehensibility of your input.

-By listening to it when doing other things you are filling in the silence with Japanese, which means, even if for a few seconds, you may pay attention to what's being said.
+By listening to it when doing other things, you are filling in the silence with Japanese, which means, even if for a few seconds, you may pay attention to what's being said.

 Note: Listening while doing other things = **passive immersion**.
 Listening with undivided attention = **active immersion**